 Yes.
-Certain of our officers will be available to respond to shareholder questions at the end of the Annual Meeting.
+Our officers will be available to respond to shareholder questions at the end of the Annual Meeting.
 In order to give a greater number of shareholders the opportunity to ask questions, we may impose certain procedural requirements, such as limiting repetitive or follow-up questions or requiring questions to be submitted in writing.